Sairyss/domain-driven-hexagon/README.md

 `ORM Entities` should also have a corresponding mapper to map from domain to persistence and back.

+**Note**: separating `Entities` and `ORM Entities` may be an overkill for smaller applications, consider all pros and cons when making this decision.

 Example files:

 - [user.orm-entity.ts](src/modules/user/database/user.orm-entity.ts)